rjhintz/git_workflows/gitflow_ogaws.md

 `$ git remote -v`

-which should return something like:
+which should return something like, showing the base Github repositiory and your own repo:

 ```
 og-aws  https://github.com/open-guides/og-aws.git (fetch)